Strategies

 • Getting safely away from the scene or remaining in vehicle with seat belts on.

-• Arrange for EMS and fire departments to teach pedestrian and bicycle safety to children by conducting safety rodeos and safety towns.
+• Arrange for EMS and fire departments to teach pedestrian and bicycle safety to children by conducting safety rodeos and traffic gardens

 • Encourage EMS agencies to adopt NHTSA Office of EMS Provider and Patient Safety in Ambulance.